Pterseus/content/data/The_Pathway_of_Life/en.md

 We are not content to live our true inner life, we crave to live another, a fictitious life in the thoughts of other people, and for that purpose we force ourselves to appear other than we really are.
 We unceasingly strive to adorn tfeis fictitious person, but take no care of the real creature which we actually are.
 If we are at peace in our soul, if we believe, if we love, we hurry to tell others about .it so that these virtues should be not ours alone, but should be also attributed to the fictitious person in the minds of others.

 In order to make people think that we have virtues, we are even ready to give them up.
 We are ready to be cowards, if only we gain reputation for bravery.

-Pascal.
+_Pascal_

 #### 4